Per capita grants

 Grants are paid quarterly as detailed in the funding order and accompanying guidelines.
 Payment dates are communicated to non-government schools ahead of each school year.

 - School census and funding applications

 - Financial accountability

-The Minister for Education and Training makes an annual funding order under the School Education Act 1999, detailing recurrent State Government grants.
+The Minister for Education and Training makes an annual Non-government schools funding order under the School Education Act 1999, detailing recurrent state government grants.